HL7/CDA-ccda/input/pagecontent/generalguidance.md

 #### Open and Closed Templates

 In CDA. templates are declared to be either Open or Closed templates.
 In Open templates, all of the features of the CDA R2 base specification are allowed except as constrained by the templates.
 Open templates allow HL7 CDA implementers to develop additional structured content not constrained within this guide.
 HL7 encourages implementers to bring their use cases forward as candidate requirements to be formalized in a subsequent version of the standard to maximize the use of shared semantics.
 By contrast, a Closed template specifies everything that is allowed and nothing further may be included.
-There are only two templates in C-CDA 3.0 that are closed templates.
+There are only two templates in this version of C-CDA that are closed templates.
 [Estimated Date of Delivery](StructureDefinition-EstimatedDateofDelivery.html) and [Medication Free Text Sig](StructureDefinition-MedicationFreeTextSig.html).
 Closed templates are indicated by a "sig-closed": constraint.

 ### Template Conformance